🇧🇸 Junkanoo Bahamas

 Themes, musical compositions, costume designs and choreographed dance moves are kept top secret all year because of how fierce this competition is in Junkanoo.

 One of the things that make Junkanoo Festival so spectacular are the Junkanoo Costumes!
-Junkanoo costuming is an incredibly creative and tedious process that demands thousands of man hours.
+Junkanoo costuming is a an incredibly creative and tedious process that demands thousands of man hours.
 The Junkanoo costume designers are required to have tremendous skill and creativity.
 The Junkanoo costume ideas always stem from the chosen Junkanoo groups chosen theme.

 Junkanoo Costumes DIY – Junkanoo Groups spend months creating carnival costumes out not much more than styrofoam, cardboard and crepe paper.
 This is why Junkanoo costumes are so unique and different to typical carnival costumes because

-The Junkanoo Costume designers create intricate patterns using the selected theme as inspiration onto cardboard.
+The Junkanoo Costume designers create intricate patterns using the selected theme as inspiration onto carboard.
 This is then used as the base for the Junkanoo costumes.
 Once the structure is complete, hundreds of brilliantly coloured layers of fringed crepe paper are pasted on.

 This fringe effect is what gives the Junkanoo costumes the Bahamas so much texture and dimension!
 Truly you will spend your time at the Junkanoo Festival wandering around admiring the Junkanoo Costumes.